The Russian Navy’s Varyag at Chemulpo 1904:

 The Varyag after surrender – pounded to a wreck

 The Varyag and her crew were rightly honoured in Russia, then and later, for their heroic defiance – indeed in 1972, in the Soviet era, a commemorative postage-stamp was issued in her honour.
-Captain Rudnev was decorated by the Czar and was also honoured in the Soviet era – a monument was erected to him in Tula in 1956.
-The most valuable honour of all came from the Japanese themselves, the Emperor awarding him the Order of the Rising Sun in 1907, a possibly unique example of one enemy awarding a decoration for valour to the commander of an opposing force.
+Captain Rudnev was decorated by the Czar and was also respected in the Soviet era – a monument was erected to him in Tula in 1956.
+The most valuable honour of all came from the Japanese themselves, the Emperor awarding Rudnev the Order of the Rising Sun in 1907, a possibly unique example of one enemy awarding a decoration for valour to the commander of an opposing force.

 The Varyag’s last resting place, half a world away from the scene of her hopeless but heroic stand, was to be one that Captain Rudnev and his crew could never have imagined.

-Japan’s bid for power in Korea in 1880s:
+The fledgling Japanese Navy and Japan’s bid for power in Korea in 1880s:

 Britannia’s Spartan – the Dawlish Chronicles, 1882